Updated: Nov 27, 2022

 About this series

 I have ranked and reviewed every episode of boy meets world.
-I will be dropping ten episodes every other day(8/7 central) except for the first drop, which will only include 8.
 The rankings are based on tiers.
 So, for example, you have to have received a B grade to be ranked above another B grade episode, and a B grade episode cannot be ranked higher than a B+ or A level.
 The grades were given mostly based on four major categories.
-Creativity, was the episode concept done interestingly.
-Subjective enjoyment is this one enjoyable to watch.
-Logic, does the episode make sense, and are they successful in communicating the message they set out to share.
-Emotion is the moments of drama, humor, and tragedy still significant
+Creativity, was the episode concept done interestingly?
+Subjective enjoyment, is the episode enjoyable to watch?
+Logic, does the episode make sense, and are they successful in communicating the message they set out to share?
+Emotions, are the moments of drama, humor, and tragedy still significant today?

 Support us @

 130.New Friends and Old, Season 3, Episode 13

 In this episode, Joey gets suspended, and Frankie is left to fend for himself.
 Feeny encourages Frankie to find better friends, so Frankie sets his sites on Cory and Shawn.
 Frankie finds out that changing his perception will be more challenging than he thinks.
 In the side story, Turner reunites with a woman from his past.

 This episode had a lot of good qualities.
 For example, Anytime Vader and Frankie are in an episode, it is always a plus to me.
 I love the bit where they show how small Frankie's mother was compared to Vader and Frankie.
 This episode is a good Frankie story with a valuable lesson.
 He needed to learn to stand up for himself.
 His size intimidates people and causes them to make assumptions about Frankie.
 The kids think he is terrifying.
 Harley believes he is a weapon and even Shawn and Cory take advantage of his size.
 He also allows people to take advantage of him because he is afraid to be alone.